 The Medway Valley Line runs from Strood in North Kent down to Paddock Wood in the Weald of Kent.
 It connects at each end with the main rail network, each junction offering onward journeys to London and the Kent Coast.
-From December 2009 good connections are provided at Strood to and from High Speed services to Ebbsfleet, Stratford and St Pancras.
+Good connections are provided at Strood to and from High Speed services to Ebbsfleet, Stratford and St Pancras.

 Off peak on weekdays and all day Saturdays, an hourly service operates from Maidstone West to Tonbridge and a half hourly service from Maidstone West to Strood.
 On Sunday an hourly service throughout applies.
 Click here for the current timetable.